MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

    ```
     > **Note**: Wait for the confirmation that the commands completed successfully.

-#### Task 4: Deploy zone-reslient Azure virtual machine scale sets by using the Azure portal
+#### Task 4: Deploy zone-resilient Azure virtual machine scale sets by using the Azure portal

 In this task, you will deploy Azure virtual machine scale set across availability zones by using the Azure portal.